sowmyadsl/question-answer-board/README.md

 # Query (Message Board) using Ember js

-This Webpage was created to have a message board that allows junior developers and newbies learning to code to ask questions that senior developers,product owners can answer and help them out.
+This Webpage was created to have a message board that allows junior developers and newbies learning to code to ask questions that senior developers, product owners can answer and help them out.

 ## Planning